OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 # Inkplate 10 Weather Calendar Server

-A Python service for the weather calendar client with an established Airium/Firefox renderer and an experimental direct Pillow renderer.
+A Python service for the weather calendar client with direct Pillow rendering.